wahid028/CryptoCurrency-Price-prediction_Kaggle/README.md

 # CryptoCurrency-Price-prediction_Kaggle
 ### Source: https://www.kaggle.com/competitions/g-research-crypto-forecasting/overview
-### codes are taken from the mentioned source.
-For more code please visit the mentioned url.
+Codes are taken from the above mentioned source.
+For more codes you may visit the kaggle website.
-### Feel free to modify this code for your own dataset.
+Feel free to modify this code for your own dataset.